 You’ll draw the attention of other app developers if you create something powerful and helpful that generates enough traction.
 You may add value to their lives by assisting them in avoiding the time and effort of creating code for the functions that your software already does.

 In this case, your customers do not need to pay a one-time fee to use your application, but rather a monthly (or yearly) membership fee.
 With the program available for download, developers will make a portion of their application available for free.
 Allowing users to experiment with the application before paying any subscription amount.

 Two of the primary advantages of the membership-based model are a consistent flow of revenue from dynamic clients regardless of whether development is slow, and there are fewer barriers for clients to first download your program.
 Consider Spotify as an example of one of the greatest membership-based services in use.

 Some apps aim to make money right away rather than gradually gain users.
 Others concentrate on rapidly expanding their user base and then profiting.
-Your business objectives will assist establish (or rule out) suitable monetization options.
+Your business objectives will assist in establishing (or ruling out) suitable monetization options.

 Another thing to bear in mind is that many revenue strategies aren’t exclusive.
-You may mix and match by, for example, providing a free app with targeted adverts and an ad-free Premium edition of your app for customers who desire to pay.
+You may mix and match.
+For example, providing a free app with targeted adverts and an ad-free Premium edition of your app for customers who desire to pay.

 Stay Updated to the Technology Trends for Every Industry Niche.